mpapallo/avoCADo/README.md

 - You can also clear the screen of all shapes.

 ###To Do
-- allow the user to create rects and lines
+- allow the user to create lines
+- set boundaries for user selection
 - delete
 - xform
 - (edit?)